 Sinead O'Flanagan is a Senior Lecturer at MIT Sloan School of Management.

-Previously based in Silicon Valley CA, and London UK, O’Flanagan held executive management positions and worked as a consultant in guiding companies through major organizational change and restructuring initiatives.
-She is a current serving board member for Ireland’s Higher Education Authority (HEA), which is accountable to the Minister for Education for national developments in the higher education sector.
+Previously based in Silicon Valley CA and London, UK, O’Flanagan held executive management positions and consulted with companies, working on leadership and major organizational transformation.
+She is a current serving board member for Ireland’s Higher Education Authority (HEA), accountable for national developments in the higher education sector.